EXCLUSIVE-Banks did not do enough to police FIFA transactions, says global agency

 Earlier, in July 2009, FATF issued a 40-page paper entitled "Money Laundering through the Football Sector".
 The document said that soccer faced numerous vulnerabilities to money laundering, including a lack of professional management at various levels.

-FATF said that it would be discussing the issue at its meeting in Brisbane, including "whether any further standards or guidance are necessary or whether the current standards are adequate if properly applied."
+FATF said that it would be discussing the issue at a meeting the group is holding, starting Sunday, in Brisbane, Australia, including "whether any further standards or guidance are necessary or whether the current standards are adequate if properly applied."

 The involvement of anti-money-laundering monitors in current investigations of FIFA corruption was highlighted last week by Michael Lauber, attorney general of Switzerland.